 Why is digital disruption in banking still spinning out

 Digital disruption is uneven by nature.
 The extent to which each sector of the economy is exposed to disruption remains unclear.
-According to a report by McKinsey, digital culture, capabilities, and strategy are far less developed in banking than in media, retail, or logistics.
+According to a report by McKinsey, digital culture, capabilities, and strategy are far less developed in banking technology than in media, retail, or logistics.
 Here’s why.

 - Organizational issues.
 A large number of employees at most banks is an obstacle to digital mobilization.
-And each bank is just one component within a huge banking system that’s generally too bulky to quickly adapt to market changes.
+And each bank is just one component within a huge financial system that’s generally too bulky to quickly adapt to market changes.

 - Strong regulation.
 Banks have to deal with constantly increasing regulatory requirements.
 They spend a large part of their budgets complying with regulations.